-If you use the standard mileage rate to figure your car expenses, use 29 cents per mile.
-See Publication 463 for more information.
-If your job search expenses include travel and transportation expenses, you must file Form 2106 or Form 2106-EZ, as discussed later under How to Report.
+If you use the standard mileage rate to figure your car expenses, use 30 cents per mile.
+See Publication 463 for more information on travel expenses, and Publication 917 for more information on car expenses.
+If your job search expenses include travel and transportation expenses, you must file Form 2106 or Form 2106-EZ, as discussed later under How To Report.